dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 ## Creating Database vs opening existing

 IndexedDB (and Dexie) has a built-in system for db installation and schema upgrades.
 Many people think they will have to check if the database needs to be created, and then run different code depending on whether or not the database was installed on the client.
-This is not neeeded.
+This is not needed.
 Your Dexie code can be declarative (you declare what tables and schemas you have in current and previously released versions and you let Dexie / indexedDB handle the situation where a database wasn't created yet, needs upgrading, or is already on latest version).

 IndexedDB is designed for handling database creation and upgrades through the `onupgradeneeded` event, and defines the schema there.
 There is no native method for checking whether or not a database exists.
 Dexie adds a declarative schema syntax on top of that so that you don't need to subscribe to the `onupgradeneeded` event either.